unadlib/mutative/README.md

 **Mutative** - A JavaScript library for efficient immutable updates, 2-6x faster than naive handcrafted reducer, and more than 10x faster than Immer.

-Why are Mutative faster than spread operations(naive handcrafted reducer)?
+**Why is Mutative faster than the spread operation(naive handcrafted reducer)?**

+The spread operation has performance pitfalls, which can be detailed in the following article:

 - <a href="https://betterprogramming.pub/the-reduce-spread-anti-pattern-fc0c1c0b23f6" target="_blank">The Reduce ({…Spread}) Anti-Pattern</a>
 - <a href="https://jonlinnell.co.uk/articles/spread-operator-performance?fbclid=IwAR0mElQwz2aOxl8rcsqoYwkcQDlcXcwuyIsTmTAbmyzrarysS8-BC1lSY9k" target="_blank">How slow is the Spread operator in JavaScript?</a>

+And Mutative optimization focus on shallow copy optimization, more complete lazy drafts, finalization process optimization, and more.

 ---